 - And more

-Keep in mind: To become a surrogate, you will need to pass certain medical screening.
-This screening ensures you are healthy enough for the surrogacy process before even beginning, which will help reduce possible surrogate mother side effects and help your doctor create a personalized plan for a safe pregnancy based on your personal circumstances.
+To become a surrogate, you will need to pass certain medical screening that helps ensure you are healthy enough for the surrogacy process before even beginning.
+Completing this will help reduce possible surrogate mother side effects and help your doctor create a personalized plan for a safe pregnancy based on your personal circumstances.

 Emotional Risks of Being a Surrogate Mother